Table of contents

 Week 5

-• Bondy and Murty, Graph Theory with Applications: 5.1 covers matchings and augmenting paths.
-(Matchings are covered in all four other books as well, but from a different perspective that we will come to later in the course.)
+- Bondy and Murty, Graph Theory with Applications: 5.1 covers matchings and augmenting paths.
+(Matchings are covered in all four other books as well, but from a different perspective that we will come to later in the unit.)

 Week 7